joachimschmidt557/DotStarTemplatePackage/README.md

 # DotStarTemplatePackage
-A .star file for testing purposes
+A .star file for testing and learning purposes

 ## Installation